Ballarat Sports Events Centre: Basketball and Netball venue

 Since officially opening in July 2019, the venue has hosted a number of premier games including National Basketball League (Australia) friendly games as well as NBL1 competition games.
 The venue successfully managed significant other regional and national competitions throughout 2020-21 despite public gathering restrictions imposed due to the COVID pandemic.
-However with high vaccination rates having been adopted across Australia throughout 2021, significant events at the centre have been announced or are in planning for 2022 and beyond.
+Since the easing of COVID restrictions the venue has resumed normal operations and continues to be very popular for competitors and spectators.